Manhattan Pretrial Services

 In New York City, among defendants arrested in 2008 on non-felony charges and given a bail of $1,000 or less, only 13% were able to post bail at arraignment.1 According to the City’s Department of Correction, detaining these individuals while they await trial costs the City an average of $161 per inmate per day.
 In 2009, consistent with the past decade’s trends in criminal justice, more than 50,000 admissions to the City’s jails were pretrial detainees incarcerated solely because they had not posted bail.2 In 2007, a study by the Criminal Justice Agency found that in 22% of such cases, the defendant was ultimately acquitted or the case dismissed, and in an additional 24% of such cases, the defendant was convicted but the sentence included no jail time, not even time served—thus, in a typical year, nearly half of these more than 50,000 pretrial detainees may serve jail time solely because they cannot afford to post bail.3 For many of these people, the time spent in jail—typically at least two weeks—disrupts home lives, employment, and other key sources of stability and productivity in the community.
 For those who have behavioral health needs, the experience of incarceration in New York City jails can lead to a severe worsening of symptoms.

-CASES began operating Manhattan Supervised Release in winter 2016.
+CASES began operating Manhattan Pretrial Services (formerly, the Supervised Release Program) in winter 2016.
 At capacity, the program will annually divert more than 800 men and women from short-term detention to community supervision.
-As noted above, the cost of incarcerating someone in New York City jail is $161 per inmate per day, and Supervised Release has the potential to generate significant public savings while helping people to continue productive activities in the community (such as employment) who would otherwise be detained only because they cannot afford bail.
+As noted above, the cost of incarcerating someone in New York City jail is $161 per inmate per day, and Pretrial Services has the potential to generate significant public savings while helping people to continue productive activities in the community (such as employment) who would otherwise be detained only because they cannot afford bail.